Hoheneichen station

 Hoheneichen is a station on the Alster Valley line, located in Wellingsbüttel, Hamburg, Germany.
 It is served by the trains of Hamburg S-Bahn line S1.
 The station was opened in 1918.

 History

 The station was opened in 1918, and electrified in 1924.

 Station layout

 Hoheneichen is an elevated station with an island platform and 2 tracks.
 The station is unstaffed but an SOS and information telephone is available.
-There are some places to lock a bicycle as well as a some parking spots.
+There are some places to lock a bicycle as well as some parking spots.
 The station is fully accessible for handicapped persons, as there is a lift.
 There are no lockers.

 Service

 The line S1 of Hamburg S-Bahn call at Hoheneichen station.